What is School Orienteering?

 What is school orienteering?

 School orienteering is a combination of physical activity (walking and running), map reading, and problem-solving.
 Participants have to use a map to navigate between a series of ‘control points’ that are marked on the map.
 There are a great many alternative routes that can be followed by participants, even on a simple orienteering map with a relatively small number of ‘control points’.
+This is particularly the case when four-digit number and letter references are included on ‘control point markers’, offering the potential to include multiple combinations of control points to create a substantial range of different routes.

 Where can you do orienteering?